AI Legal

 7. Incident reports

 When something goes wrong — a harmful output, a disparate impact finding, a data exposure, a vendor compromise — you open an incident record.
 It captures what happened, when it was detected, who was notified, what the triage looked like, what remediation was performed, and when the incident was closed.
-If the statute requires notification to the Attorney General or to affected consumers, the notification artifacts attach to this record.
+SB 26-189 removed the prior law's AG-notification obligation for algorithmic discrimination — but the AG can still demand records during a cure window, and an honest incident record is the cleanest defense.

 How to actually build the logging system